saidxp/graphql/README.md

-# Forum Project – GraphQL & JWT
+# GraphQl Project – GraphQL & JWT

 This project is a simple forum application built with a GraphQL backend and JWT authentication.
 The frontend is deployed on Vercel.